Carmine Appice: Career

 He recorded Carmine Appice's Guitar Zeus: Conquering Heroes (2009).
 This was the third album in his Guitar Zeus series.
 These albums have featured guitarists such as Jennifer Batten, Brian May, Ted Nugent, Richie Sambora and Yngwie Malmsteen.

-Carmine Appice lives in New York with his longtime girlfriend, radio personality Leslie Gold, The Radiochick.

 He lent his talents to the Sly Stone CD I'm Back!
 Family & Friends, on which he plays on the Sly classic "Stand!"
 It was released on August 16, 2011.

 2011–2012 saw Carmine performing Drum Wars shows with his brother Vinny Appice and guitarist Michael Hund, as well a reformation of King Kobra with Johnny Rod, Mick Sweda, and David Henzerling, with Paul Shortino replacing Marcie Free on lead vocals.
 This lineup released an eponymous album, King Kobra, in April 2011 on the Frontiers label, which received critical acclaim.
 A new King Kobra album was released in 2013, titled King Kobra II, featuring the song "Have a Good Time", for which a music video was filmed in the fall of 2012 at Count's Vamp'd in Las Vegas Valley.

 Appice published his memoir, Stick It!: My Life of Sex, Drums & Rock 'n' Roll, in 2016.
 Appice was set to play with Vinnie Vincent in a mini-reunion show slated originally for December 2018 but moved to February 2019 before ultimately being completely canceled.

-In 2021, Appice released "Energy Overload".
-The album is credited to Appice Perdomo Project which is a collaboration with Multi Instrumentalist Fernando Perdomo.
+In 2021, Appice released Energy Overload.
+The album is credited to Appice Perdomo Project, which is a collaboration with multi-instrumentalist Fernando Perdomo.
+A second collaboration called "Running Up that Hill" was released in 2023.
+Appice collaborated with artist Ed Heck to create artwork to go along with the track Drum City.
+The artwork was animated to create a music video.

+In 2024, Appice teamed with Katja Rieckermann, former saxophone player for Rod Stewart, and Rod Stewart impersonator Rob Caudill to create "Tonight's the Night: Celebrating the Music and Legacy of Rod Stewart."

+Personal life

+On May 23, 1981, Tom Bradley, Mayor of Los Angeles, proclaimed that day as Carmine Appice Day in the city, in recognition of the drummer's charitable and educational work.

+Carmine Appice lives in Florida with his longtime girlfriend, radio personality Leslie Gold, The Radio Chick.

+Pronunciation of "Appice"

+Appice's name has been pronounced in many different ways, and both he and his brother Vinny pronounce it differently as well.
+The actual pronunciation is "app-uh-cee".
+Carmine has heard people call him "a-piece", a-pice" or "a-peach-ee".
+When he worked with Rod Stewart, Stewart asked him to say his surname and told Stewart everyone calls him "a-piece" but he corrects them; Stewart and Appice agreed to just go with "a-piece".
+An advert featuring Carmine with the text "Everyone wants a piece of the Appice" made everyone call him "a-piece" but when Vinny joined Black Sabbath he went as the correct "app-uh-cee" which according to Carmine "he (Vinny) confused everybody, and the confusion is still going on".